zeriontech/zerion-mobile-sdk/README.md

 # ZerionMobile SDK

-ZerionMobile SDK contains the implementation of the Zerion API with corresponding methods and response DTOs.
+ZerionMobile SDK contains the implementation of the Zerion API with corresponding methods and responses.

 ## Features